Colusa court proceedings minimized to help limit spread of COVID-19

 “We really don’t know what is going to happen,” said Farrell.
 “Our biggest concern is how long this could go on.”

-Sutter County Superior Court remains open at this time, but will only be conducting restricted business through April 10.

-According to a Sutter Superior Court judicial order, search warrants, in-custody and felony cases, bail reviews, writs of habeas corpus, juvenile delinquency matters, restraining orders, emergency hearings and in-custody mental health hearings will be conducted during the time of limited operations.

-According to the Colusa press release, domestic violence restraining orders, juvenile detention hearings and emergency hearings are also being conducted during the closure expected to last until April 3.
+According to the release, domestic violence restraining orders, juvenile detention hearings and emergency hearings are also being conducted during the closure that is expected to last until April 3.

-“Any parties with matters previously scheduled during the period of the closure will receive a notice of their rescheduled date,” according to the release.
+“Any parties with matters previously scheduled during the period of the closure will receive a notice of their rescheduled date,” read the release.

-Further adjustments may be made to the court’s calendar, depending on the changing circumstances regarding the ongoing pandemic.
+According to the release, further adjustments may be made to the court’s calendar, depending on the changing circumstances regarding the ongoing pandemic and the court will continue to monitor the situation and consult with the Judicial Council and local public health officials moving forward.

 “Courts cannot comply with these health restrictions and continue to operate as they have in the past,” said Cantil-Sakauye in the order.
 “Court proceedings require gatherings of court staff, litigants, attorneys, witnesses, and juries, well in excess of the numbers allowed for gathering under current executive and health orders.
 Many court facilities in California are ill-equipped to effectively allow the social distancing and other public health requirements required to protect people involved in court proceedings and prevent the further spread of COVID-19.”